-Colombia is a bright and colourful melting pot of emotion and expression, and anyone who visits will sure to experience this national vibrancy.
+Colombia is a bright and colourful melting pot of emotion and expression, and anyone who visits will surely experience this national vibrancy.

 However, I would like to share with you some of the nuances of Colombian everyday life, perhaps that you may not see as a tourist.
 From Socialist supermarket stalkers, to hair monsters, to Mariachi bands.